sebhaan/geobo/README.md

  - Options to include any pre-existing drillcore data
  - Library of Gaussian Process (GP) kernels including sparse GP kernels
  - Flexible settings for any cube geometry and resolution
- - (Optional) Optimization of GP hyperparameters and cross-correlation coeffcients via computation of marginal GP likelihood
+ - (Optional) Optimization of GP hyperparameters and cross-correlation coefficients via computation of marginal GP likelihood

 Example outputs can be found in the directory `examples/results/`.